jwyce/woofinder/README.md

 - **TypeScript** - Types enable me to move faster and make less mistakes.
-- **Vite + React** - Since I don't own the server and the project is relatively small, I chose to forgo a server rendering framework (like Next.js) and instead use [Vite](https://vitejs.dev/) for fast, light-weight client-side rendering alternative.
-Although other frameworks have a lot to offer (shout-out Svelte and Solid) I'm most comfortable using React.
+- **Vite + React** - Since I don't own the server and the project is relatively small, I chose to forgo a server rendering framework (like Next.js) and instead use [Vite](https://vitejs.dev/) and React to assemble the pieces for a home-made fast, light-weight, client-side rendering framework.
+  Although other rendering libraries have a lot to offer (shout-out Svelte and Solid) I'm most comfortable using React.
 - **Tailwind + shadcn** - Tailwind allows me to rapidly iterate on designs in code and is a great abstraction over CSS.
 Leveraging [shadcn](https://ui.shadcn.com/) components also gives a good starting point for creating a design system.
-- **React Router** - Currently the best way to manage client side routing so links in-app can be shared and saved.
+- **React Router** - Currently the best way to manage client side routing so links can be shared and saved.
 I considered trying [Tanstack Router](https://tanstack.com/router/v1), but since it's still in beta, I decided against it.
 - **React Query** - Solution for managing local state, caching, and invalidation between client and API.
 - **Zustand** - So I can manage global application state.
 Redux would be overkill for this project and Context would have been more code.
 Also enabled me to persist and sync state with different storage options.
-- **React Hook Form** - For managing form state on the sign-in and search filter forms.
+- **React Hook Form** - For managing form state on the sign-in and search pages.
-- **Zodios + Zod** - To create a type-safe client SDK for the service and have the contract validated at **runtime**.
+- **Zodios + Zod** - To create a type-safe client SDK for the service and have the contract validated at _**runtime**_.

 ## Callouts